DudeShift/QobuzDownloaderX-Automation-AutoHotKey/README.md

 ### Save Queue to CSV
 If checked before started, the queue will be saved to a CSV file at "CurrentDirectory\Queue_CSV".
 This is inteneded for future program use to get full artist discography

+# Disclaimer & Legal
+I will not be responsible for how you use QBDLX (QobuzDownloaderX).

+This program DOES NOT include...
+- Code to bypass Qobuz's region restrictions.
+- Qobuz app IDs or secrets.

+QBDLX does not publish any of Qobuz's private secrets or app IDs.
+It contains regular expressions and other code to dynamically grab them from Qobuz's web player's *publicly available*  JavaScript, which is not rehosted, but grabbed client side.
+Scraping public data is not a violation of the Computer Fraud and Abuse Act (USA) according to the Ninth Court of Appeals, [case # 17-16783](http://cdn.ca9.uscourts.gov/datastore/opinions/2019/09/09/17-16783.pdf) (see page 29).

+QBDLX uses the Qobuz API, but is not endorsed, certified or otherwise approved in any way by Qobuz.

+Qobuz brand and name is the registered trademark of its respective owner.

+QBDLX has no partnership, sponsorship or endorsement with Qobuz.

+By using QBDLX, you agree to the following: http://static.qobuz.com/apps/api/QobuzAPI-TermsofUse.pdf